klust/SupercomputersForStarters/docs/C02_Processors/C02_S06_Shared_memory.md

 ## Programming shared memory

-Automatic parallelisation is less succesful than automatic vectorisation.
+Automatic parallelisation is less successful than automatic vectorisation.
 So in most cases you'll have to do the work as a programmer.
 There are several approaches that we will discuss later in [the chapter on middleware](../C06_Middleware/index.md).

-Of course one can exploit share memory parallelism easily in cases where you have to do a large number of independent runs that don't need that much memory so that you can simply start a run on each core.
+Of course one can exploit shared memory parallelism easily in cases where you have to do a large number of independent runs that don't need that much memory so that you can simply start a run on each core.
 But in other cases it will require a bit more work to exploit the shared memory level of parallelism, and even a redesign of algorithms as the best sequential one may not be the best in a parallel implementation.